Putin demands Dutch apology after diplomat detained by police

 "We are awaiting an explanation, an apology and also punishment of those responsible," he said.
 "Depending on how the Dutch side conducts itself, we will react," he added.

-A spokeswoman for the Russian embassy in The Hague, Sofia Sarenkova, said she believed a complaint from neighbours about Borodin's treatment of his children had been "one of the pretexts" for the incident.
+A spokeswoman for the Russian embassy in The Hague, Sofia Sarenkova, said she believed a complaint from neighbors about Borodin's treatment of his children had been "one of the pretexts" for the incident.

-Local child protection services in The Hague said they were investigating the neighbours' complaint.
+Local child protection services in The Hague said they were investigating the neighbors' complaint.

 "PUSHED TO THE GROUND"